meraki/dashboard-api-go/client/docs/UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner.md

 ### NewUpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner

-`func NewUpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner(name string, publicIp string, privateSubnets []string, secret string, ) *UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner`
+`func NewUpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner(name string, privateSubnets []string, secret string, ) *UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner`

 NewUpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner instantiates a new UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner object
 This constructor will assign default values to properties that have it defined,